College Catalog

 Workforce Continuing Education (WCE) training programs are designed to provide training and certification for individuals to gain new or upgraded occupational skills.
 Training programs are delivered as a single course or bundled as a series of courses and are designed to provide instruction around skill competencies leading to a recognized credential (licensure, renewal, registry listing) and/or meeting local workforce labor needs.

 WCE courses are offered on and off campus to meet the expressed needs of adults wishing to continue their education.
-The Workforce Continuing Education division awards Continuing Education Units (CEUs) for appropriate programs and courses.
+Continuing Education Units (CEUs) are awarded for appropriate programs and courses.

 Personal Enrichment